dasarpai/old.dasarpai.github.io/_wiablog/2023-01-23-The-Logic-of-Entangled-Mind.md

 You have lived millions of life,
 The way you are suffering in this life
 You have suffered millions of time earlier,
 Are you not frustrated yet?
-Are you not ful yet?
+Are you not full yet?
 What other juice you are looking into this sand?
 Wake up, live a meaningful life,
 Think beyound your physical existence